-Digital training is part of everyday life in many companies today.
-Perhaps you know this yourself: new employees need to be onboarded, internal processes are constantly changing, and important knowledge should reach the right people as quickly as possible.
-At the same time, exactly what is most important for creating digital training is often lacking in the daily workflow: time.
+Digital training is now part of everyday life in many companies.
+Perhaps you are familiar with this yourself: New employees need to be onboarded, internal processes are constantly changing, and crucial knowledge needs to reach the right people as quickly as possible.
+At the same time, everyday work often lacks exactly what is most important for creating digital training, namely time.

-Yet the content is often already available.
+Yet, the content is often already there.
 Presentations from specialist departments, PDFs, videos, guidelines, or internal expert knowledge already exist.
-Nevertheless, it often takes a surprisingly long time to turn this into functioning digital training.
+Still, it often takes a surprisingly long time to turn them into functional digital training.

-Particularly if you work in HR, L&D, an academy, or a specialist department, you probably recognize the challenge: you want to organize digital further training efficiently, but without huge projects, complicated tools, or months of preparation.
+Especially if you work in HR, L&D, an academy, or a specialist department, you probably know the challenge: You want to organize digital training efficiently, but without massive projects, complicated tools, or months of preparation.

-This is exactly why simple processes and intuitive learning platforms are becoming increasingly important.
-After all, digital training works well in everyday business life above all when you can create training courses quickly, manage them easily, and update them without much effort.
+This is precisely why simple processes and intuitive learning platforms are becoming increasingly important.
+After all, digital training works best in everyday practice when you can create training quickly, manage it easily, and update it without major effort.

 Where time is often unnecessarily lost in digital training

-You probably start digital training with a clear goal: knowledge should be conveyed faster and training should make everyday work life easier.
-However, this is precisely where unnecessary overhead arises in many companies.
-It is not the content that costs the most time, but the organization around it.
+You probably start digital training with a clear goal in mind: Knowledge should be delivered faster and training should make everyday work easier.
+However, this is precisely where unnecessary effort arises in many companies.
+It’s not the content that costs the most time, but the organization around it.

-Perhaps this scenario sounds familiar: A new internal training course is to be published.
+Perhaps this scenario sounds familiar to you: A new internal training course is about to be published.
 The presentation is with the specialist department, an explanatory video is somewhere in the Teams folder, and the participant list is in Excel.
-Changes arrive by email at short notice, and in the end, no one knows exactly which version is actually up to date.
+Changes arrive at short notice by email, and in the end, nobody knows for sure which version is actually up to date.

-Especially with regular training courses, this effort quickly adds up:
+Especially with regular training, this effort quickly adds up:

 → Gathering content